 Any member (faculty, staff, or student) or recognized group of the Purchase College community may file a report alleging a violation of college policy whenever it is believed that a behavior warrants attention of the campus discipline system.
-Any violations of the Student Code of Conduct are to be reported either to the Office of Community Standards, Office of Residence Life, or University Police.
+Any violations of the Student Code of Conduct are to be reported either to the Office of Community Standards, Office of Community Engagement, or University Police.

 If you would like to file a report with Community Standards, please contact firstname.lastname@example.org for instructions and access to the incident report link.

 If you are seeking additional information pertaining to Academic Integrity, Section A: Academic Integrity and Academic Integrity: Resources for Faculty and Students provides guidance.

 The Office of Community Standards follows the campus email policy which states that email is the college’s primary means of communication between students, faculty, and staff.
 Messages will be sent to your official Purchase email account.
 Students are responsible for the consequences of not reading communications sent to their account in a timely manner.

 If a student has allegedly violated the Student Code of Conduct, an “Initial Conference Appointment” letter will be sent to the student’s official Purchase email account arranging a meeting.
 The initial conference officer will schedule an initial conference and notify the accused student/respondent in writing of the time and place of the meeting, which is usually conducted within seven (7) business days from the receipt of the incident report, barring extenuating circumstances.